 We remove the excuses

 Let’s ask God to teach us not to fit Him into our lives, but rather build our lives around Him.
-Whatever we are called to do in this life, we need His strength to do it and
+Whatever we are called to do in this life, we need His strength to do it.

 You will see how fruitful your life will be and that of your children and husband once we get a hold of prayer and quiet time with God.
 Out responsibilities will not change, our situation and circumstances won’t either, perhaps, but the power of God in our lives will bear fruit that will help us respond in a godly way to those areas in our life that are busy, messy, loud, and frustrating.
 We will find joy even in those things and that is what is so amazing about God.
 He is ever present in our time of need.

-Our challenge is to get away from excuses.
-Tune out the trivial.
-Get quiet time with God.
+Our challenge is to get away from excuses, to tune out the trivial, and to get quiet time with God.